 Nevertheless, Google continues to update these phones.
 In a December 2019 “Pixel feature drop,” Google improved some of the Pixel 4 and Pixel 4 XL’s best features, including the A.I.-powered Call Screen, background blur in photos, and Duo video calling.
 It’s nice to see these features continue to improve.
 They’re also guaranteed to get swift and regular security patches.

-Google has included some really interesting special features in the Pixel 4 and 4 XL.
+The Pixel 4 and 4 XL come equipped with some exciting special features.
+The following are features shared by both phones.
 The Motion Sense camera allows you to wave your hand at your Pixel to skip tracks when playing music, turn the volume down, or gesture to stop an alarm or incoming call.
-There’s also a new secure face unlock feature, which makes it quick and easy to unlock your phone simply by showing your face.
-The new version of Google Assistant is capable of responding to back-to-back commands without you having to say “Hey, Google” every time, and both phones also have the Active Edge feature which allows you to squeeze your Pixel’s sides to launch the Google Assistant.
-While there’s a lot here, it’s exactly the same on both phones.
+Unlocking your phone is as simple as showing your face, thanks to the secure face unlock feature.
+The new version of Google Assistant can respond to back-to-back commands without you having to say “Hey, Google” every time, and both phones also have the Active Edge feature, which allows you to squeeze your Pixel’s sides to launch the Google Assistant.

 Price and availability

 The Pixel 4 and the Pixel 4 XL’s launching prices were $799 and $899, respectively.
 Their prices have dropped to $499 and $599 since then, but there’s still only a $100 difference.
 That isn’t that much in the world of smartphones.
 They’re both available from both Google and major carriers.